ultrabytes/laravelTest/README.md

 you can approve them by click on 'confirm' button and can  disapprove them by click on 'confirmed' button

-after approving it i will display on 'recnet reviews section' on frontend
+after approving it i will display on 'recent reviews section' on frontend

 In reviews page listed the 20 records per page and added the ajax pagination for it